 An intravenous pyelogram (IVP) is a test that uses an X-ray and dye to show your kidneys and urinary tract.
-It takes images of the kidneys, bladder, and ureters.
-The ureters are the tubes that carry urine from the kidneys to the bladder.
+It takes images of your kidneys, bladder, and ureters.
+The ureters are the tubes that carry urine from your kidneys to your bladder.

 If you are having urinary tract problems or abdominal pain, your doctor might order an IVP.
 An IVP can be done in your doctor’s office by an X-ray technician.
 It can also be done in a hospital.